 Furthermore, the monitor does not have a dedicated audio input, so if you plan on utilizing the onboard speakers, you will have to do so via an HDMI cable.

 This handy piece of tech allows users to take full advantage of the Philips SmartImage features easily and conveniently.

-Yet another “smart” technology utilized by this monitor, SmartResponse works to reduce the negative effects that result from the monitor’s relatively high response time.
+Yet another “smart” technology used by this monitor, SmartResponse works to decrease the negative effects that result from the monitor’s relatively high response time.
 Granted, it won’t perform as well as a monitor with a 1ms response time, but it is still an improvement – one that poses no risk for the monitor’s wellbeing.